Administration

 Public Works

+What is the street lighting policy and procedure?
 The City of Boiling Spring Lakes receives numerous requests regarding the installation of street lights.
 The primary purpose of street lights is to provide drivers with quick, accurate and comfortable visibility at night.
 A major cause of accidents at night is poor visibility.
 Street lights aid in reducing these accidents and facilitating the traffic flow.

 Citizens should realize that street lights are provided for traffic safety, not property security.
 It is true that street lights do provide some amount of security in residential areas.
 This, however, is not their primary intent, and they are never installed for security reasons alone.